 EXCLUSIVE: London Irish need greater finance to compete warns Crossan

-owner Mick Crossan has launched a plea for new backers to step forward after admitting he can no longer afford to sustain heavy losses.
+London Irish owner Mick Crossan has launched a plea for new backers to step forward after admitting he can no longer afford to sustain heavy losses.

 Irish lost more than £2m in season 2015-16, their last in the Premiership, and with average crowds in the falling to just 4,000, Crossan will stump up nearly double that amount this year after maintaining a Premiership-standard squad.

-Irish’s turnover of just £8.7m was the second lowest in the Premiership in 2015-16, while only and Newcastle had smaller wage bills.
+Irish’s turnover of just £8.7m was the second lowest in the Premiership in 2015-16, while only Sale and had smaller wage bills.
 A £2m cash boost from top-flight central funding will help but Exiles require far more than that to prosper.

 Crossan, above, told TRP: “The challenge first and foremost is to stay in the Premiership and build on what we’ve created in the Championship.
 In that respect, taking a step back has not been the worst thing because we’ve rebuilt.